There are a lot of resources and supplements for the MBE portion of the bar exam these days.

 The singular philosophy that percolates through the company is to use learning methodologies that help students pass high-stakes exams.
 The name of the game is not just to study—but prepare.

 They (and I) believe in encouraging students to practice and engage in the study process instead of passively taking in information.
 It doesn’t matter how many books or videos students go through.
-It’s about active learning using the right resources, with quality questions and explanations.
+Effective learning is about active learning using the right resources, with quality questions and explanations.

 As UWorld says, “We Make Really Hard Stuff Easy to Understand.”